Zero-OS/resourcepool/tests/Grid_API_Testing/README.md

 ##### To trigger a manual build using travis, use one of the following ways:

-1- Using Travis Dashboard
+1- Travis Dashboard
 - Go to [travis-beta-features](https://travis-ci.org/features), and enable the the Dashboard option then a click on the Travis CI logo at the top gets you there!
 - Once you are there, you can trigger a manual build as shown in figure.
 This build is triggered from the default branch
 ![](pics/dashboard-repo.png)

+2- CI-dashboard tool
+- Please find all needed steps [here](https://github.com/ahmedelsayed-93/ci-dashboard) to launch your dashboard.
+- The nice about this tool that it can give you all Travis Dashboard options plus some nice options.
+For instance you can trigger the build from any branch.
+- Also it gives you a nicer clear view of the status of your repos.

-2- Using trigger_travis.sh script
+3- trigger_travis.sh script
 - The advantage of this script is that the build can be triggered from any branch.
 Here is the script [trigger_travis](trigger_travis.sh)
 - For this script to work, a travis token need to be provided.
 To generate token, you need to install line command travis client [travis-client](https://github.com/travis-ci/travis.rb#installation), then use these commands:
     ```